 When people say, as they sometimes do, “we don’t need a certification, we’re already doing it” – they’re missing the point.
 The point isn’t just the certification – it’s actually to objectively evaluate your company’s impacts and improve them.
 B Corp certification helps you to do just that.

-In fact, Rose Marcario, CEO of Patagonia – arguably one of the companies with the greatest positive impact in the world – explains that it’s the only tool that helps them to objectively evaluate their impacts:
+In fact, Rose Marcario, former CEO of Patagonia – arguably one of the companies with the greatest positive impact in the world – explained that it’s the only tool that helped them to objectively evaluate their impacts:

 The B Impact Assessment helps us keep our eye on the North Star by letting us know where we have improved and where we fall short—and need to dig in.”

 Here are just a few of improvements that B Corps commonly make: